 Unfortunately, that often means that we’re lax about security.

-Social engineers find the gaps in our security habits and utilise emotional manipulation techniques to access our sensitive information.
+Social engineers find the gaps in our security habits and utilise emotional manipulation techniques to access sensitive information.

 Social engineering attacks come in all sorts of shapes and sizes, but the three most common ones to watch out for are:

 Typically, this is achieved by an unauthorised person following closely behind an authorised individual and getting the authorised individual to give them access.

 Shoulder surfing is another physical form of social engineering that criminals use to gather information.
-When people work on the go, they lull themselves into a false sense of security and don’t realise that they could be being watched.
+When people work on the go, they lull themselves into a false sense of security and don’t realise they could be being watched.